manhnguy/Contact-Tracing/README.md

 Step 2: Define the targeted respondents

 <p align="justify">
 The questionnaire would be used in the context of interviewing which means there will be interviewer and interviewee.
 The interviewer should be public health staff or anyone who has been trained and responsible for tracing the contacts.
-The interviewees can be confirmed cases and their contacts.
-The target of respondents is diverse to all over community with different background, age, gender....
+The interviewees can be confirmed cases and their contacts, and can be of any background, age, gender, etc.
 </p>

 Step 3: Develop questions and choose question type